 Whilst you're learning to drive, it is important to let other road users know when you’re behind the wheel, so that they can give you a bit more space and appreciate you may stop suddenly or be driving slower than most.
 L plates let you do just that and, most importantly, it’s a legal requirement for provisional driving licence holders in the UK.

-In the UK, it is the law that drivers who hold a provisional licence must display L plates, that conform to legal specifications, during driving practice.
+In the UK, it is the law that as well as having the right insurance in place, drivers who hold a provisional licence must display L plates, that conform to legal specifications, during driving practice.
 Here’s our guide to help you stay legal and answer questions you may have about displaying L-plates.

 What is the legal specification for L plates?

 The DVSA have strict rules as to what qualifies as a L plate.

 - The plates should be 178mmx178mm and follow the specified layout.

 - The red ‘L’ must be placed on a white background